malcolm-kee/malcolm-kee/workshops/react-testing/03-testing-function/testing-function.md

 ---
 title: Testing function
-description: 'Test the behavior of a pure function'
+description: Test the behavior of a pure function
 date: '2020-02-13'
 objectives:
   - write tests for pure function in Jest